nurulashraf/prophet-electric-consumption-forecast/README.md

 ## Project Structure

+- **data/** – raw and processed datasets used for training and testing
 - **notebooks/** — Jupyter notebooks containing data exploration, modeling steps, forecast visualisations, and results
 - **requirements.txt** — Python dependencies required to run the notebooks
 - **LICENSE** — The MIT license file